By Nicole D. Porter, The Sentencing Project

 The destructive effects of mass incarceration are visited disproportionately upon individuals and communities of color.
 Justice Reinvestment was conceived as part of the solution to this problem.
 Justice Reinvestment originated as an ambitious strategy to reduce reliance on incarceration and repair the harm to individuals and communities through reinvestment in neighborhoods with high concentrations of residents in the criminal justice system.

 The initial purpose of Justice Reinvestment was to make state government accountable to impoverished communities – mostly (though not exclusively) black and Latino – where the burden of punishment and incarceration has been the heaviest.
-These already disadvantaged neighborhoods were being driven deeper into perpetual economic divestment, social isolation, political disenfranchisement and physical distress by the coercive, downward mobility caused by locally concentrated pockets of incarceration and the forced migration of residents to and from prison.
-The intent was to reduce corrections populations and budgets, thereby generating savings for the purpose of reinvesting in high incarceration communities to make them safer, stronger, more prosperous and equitable.
+These already disadvantaged neighborhoods were being driven deeper into perpetual economic divestment, social isolation, political disenfranchisement, and physical distress by the coercive, downward mobility caused by locally concentrated pockets of incarceration and the forced migration of residents to and from prison.
+The intent was to reduce corrections populations and budgets, thereby generating savings for the purpose of reinvesting in high incarceration communities to make them safer, stronger, more prosperous, and more equitable.

 In the decade since Justice Reinvestment was launched, there has been some success in shifting the dynamics that contribute to the culture of incarceration and extreme punishment.
 This has been accomplished through the Justice Reinvestment Initiative (JRI), the formal implementation of the Justice Reinvestment strategy, spearheaded by the Council of State Governments (CSG) and its now principal funders, Pew Charitable Trusts and the Bureau of Justice Assistance (BJA).
 Of the 27 states that have participated in JRI, approximately 18 have enacted JRI legislation for the purpose of stabilizing corrections populations and budgets.
 JRI has played a major role in educating state legislators and public officials about our bloated and expensive correctional system and persuading them to undertake reforms not previously on the table.